codechips/FooocusPlus/fooocusplus_log.md

 * the Vary (Subtle) and Vary (Strong) radio buttons no longer exist, instead their values are indicated in the info. text below the vary slider
 * set the widths for the Random Prompt and Generate columns to 75 pixels
+* except for Describe and Meta, the Input Image tabs are restored to the Fooocus standard

 # 0.9.6